Chapter 1: Sylvanna's Final Adventure

 The shock of being forced back into her own body had been nothing compared to what came next.
 The warden had cried all the while, tears streaming down her face even as she removed Morrigan's tongue, wielding the knife with nary a tremor.

 "It's a beautiful day, at least for now.
 Ishantha thinks it might rain this evening."
 The warden picked up a comb, pulling it through Morrigan's hair with long, smooth strokes.
 Morrigan remained still, her gaze following the arc of a hawk in flight.
 The tower looked out in all directions, once serving as a vantage point for encroaching armies.
-Morrigan had quarrelled with the warden, violently, just prior to losing her voice.
-She had been returned to the tower, only to find the windows barred, scarcely a sliver of light emerging from beneath their covers.
+On the day she'd lost her voice, the tower windows had been barred, so that scarcely a sliver of light had emerged from beneath their covers.

-That night, alone in darkness so thick she could scarcely breathe, a voice began to whisper to her.
+That night, alone in darkness so thick she could scarcely breathe, something had whispered to her.

 "We'll move to the Free Marches this summer," the warden said, holding up a mirror for Morrigan to observe her reflection.
 "Your mother was right, as always.
 The most delicious rumours have been coming out of Kirkwall.
 It'll be exciting, don't you think?"